Richard Benjamin: Supporting actor

-Benjamin supported Walter Matthau and George Burns in the film adaptation of Neil Simon's The Sunshine Boys (1975), for which he won a Golden Globe award.

-Benjamin and Prentiss starred in The Norman Conquests (1975–76) on Broadway, which went for 76 performances.

-Benjamin went to Australia to make a TV film with his wife, No Room to Run (1978).
-In Hollywood, he supported Matthau and Glenda Jackson in House Calls (1978).
+Benjamin supported Walter Matthau and George Burns in the film adaptation of Neil Simon's The Sunshine Boys (1975), for which he won a Golden Globe Award for Best Supporting Actor in a Motion Picture.
+He starred with Prentiss in The Norman Conquests (1975–76) on Broadway, which went for 76 performances.
+The couple went to Australia to make No Room to Run (1978).
+In Hollywood, Benjamin supported Matthau and Glenda Jackson in House Calls (1978).

 In 1978, he starred in the ambitious but short-lived television series Quark.
 The same year he appeared in a TV film Fame, written by Arthur Miller.
 Benjamin played a frustrated fiancé of a woman who falls for the vampire Count Dracula in the surprise box-office smash Love at First Bite (1979) starring George Hamilton and Susan Saint James.

-Benjamin has hosted Saturday Night Live twice.
-Once by himself on April 7, 1979 and the other nearly a year later on April 5, 1980 with his wife Paula Prentiss.

-Benjamin was top billed in Scavenger Hunt (1979), an ensemble film.
+Benjamin has hosted Saturday Night Live twice, once by himself on April 7, 1979 and the other nearly a year later on April 5, 1980 with his wife Paula Prentiss.
+He was top billed in Scavenger Hunt (1979), an ensemble film.

 Benjamin had directed in theatre and was keen to do it in film.
 In 1979, Benjamin directed for the first time, creating a pilot for a sitcom spin-off of the film Where's Poppa? by Carl Reiner.
 "The pilot turned out really well," said Benjamin.
 "But I don't think ABC ever quite 'got' it.
 They never did put the show on the air...
 At least I could prove that I wasn't nuts, that I really had actually directed something."
 He directed one episode of the 1980 TV series Semi-Tough.

 Benjamin had supporting roles in The Last Married Couple in America (1980), How to Beat the High Co$t of Living (1980), Witches' Brew (1980), and First Family (1980).
 He and Prentiss played the leads in Saturday the 14th (1981).
 They also began hosting corporate videos.